embedly/embedly-docs/extract/api/index.rst

 Arguments
 ---------
-There are many query arguments that allow you to customize the ``Read`` API responses.
+There are many query arguments that allow you to customize the ``Extract`` API responses.
 This includes arguments to resize embed or even adjust the number words in a description field.